Roughness Index for Loss Landscapes of Neural Network Models of Partial Differential Equations: Related works

 \subsection{Solving PDEs by deep neural networks}

-In machine-learning tasks, the mean-square error between the labeled data and the model by a NN is often used as the loss function.
-However, when using a NN to solve a given PDE, there are multiple choices to construct the loss function.
-If the given PDE can be derived as the Euler-Lagrange equation of a variational problem, then this variational problem can be defined as the loss function; see DRM \cite{E2018} for example.
+When using a NN to solve a given PDE, there are multiple choices to construct the loss function.
+If the PDE can be derived as the Euler-Lagrange equation of a variational problem, then this variational problem can be defined as the loss function; see DRM \cite{E2018} for example.
 In contrast, DGM \cite{deepGalerkin2018} has the loss function as the mean-square error or the residual associated to the given PDE.
 For completeness, we shall first review these two methods for the elliptic equation where the variational loss function exists.